 - Remember to replace your toothbrush every couple of months so it doesn’t wear out.

 Regular preventive care visits to your dentist can help you maintain your oral health, as well as your general health.
 Let us help keep your mouth, teeth, and gums healthy now – and in the future.
-Call the office of Dr. Daniel C. Bush at 817-465-0355 to schedule your next exam.
+Call the office of Dr. Daggula at 817-465-0355 to schedule your next exam.